Farzine/Kuet-hackathon-preli/README.md

   },
   "botReply": "Here are some sweet recipes you can try: Chocolate Cake, Cookies."
 }
-2. Get All Favorite Recipes
+### 2. Get All Favorite Recipes Endpoint
-Endpoint: GET /recipes/
+GET /recipes/
 Description: This endpoint allows you to get all the favorite recipes stored in the system.

+Response:
-Response: Returns a list of all favorite recipes.
+Returns a list of all favorite recipes.

-Example Response:

 json
-Copy code

 [
   {
     "title": "Chocolate Cake",